Cirebon Regency: Culture

-Cirebon itself is known as Grage in its native Cirebonese language, which came from the words "Negara Ge'de", meaning "Great Kingdom."
+Cirebon itself is known as Grage in its native Cirebonese language, which came from the words "Negara Gede", meaning "Great Kingdom."
 As a port city, Cirebon attract settlers from around and overseas alike.
 Cirebon culture was described as Java Pasisiran (coastal) culture, similar with those of Banten, Batavia, Pekalongan, and Semarang, with notable influences mixture of Chinese, Arabic-Islamic, and European influences.